youngmanalive/Binary-Search-Tree/README.md

 Whew.
 Now that we have the fundamentals down, let's move on to some other useful functions to evaluate our binary search tree.

 #### Finding the depth
+Return the current max depth of the tree.
 ```ruby
 def depth(tree_node = @root)
   return 0 unless tree_node